 Dick Cantwell’s return to brewing has been a long time coming.
 When the board of Elysian, the well-respected Seattle brewery he co-founded, voted to take a buyout from Anheuser-Busch InBev in 2015, Cantwell voted against the sale and ultimately left the company.
 His departure came with a non-compete agreement prohibiting him from brewing, and as a result the world has since been deprived of his liquid creativity and expertise.

 Thankfully, his time away from the fermenters has come to an end.
-When New Belgium purchased San Francisco’s Magnolia Brewing, it asked him to come on board as head brewer.
+When New Belgium purchased San Francisco’s Magnolia Brewing, Cantwell joined Magnolia’s board of directors and accepted the position of head brewer.
 For those hoping to find inspiration from the master brewer, Cantwell’s latest book about beer, Brewing Eclectic IPA, provides insights and instructions for taking what is perhaps the most dominant style of craft beer in America and pushing it beyond where it’s already gone.

 Cantwell spoke with The Takeout to tell us a bit about his new book and to help explain where IPAs are going next.
 This interview has been edited for length and clarity.